 Ceremonial or Web Belts.
-All services except the Air Force require belts for team members.
+All services except the Air Force and Space Force require belts for team members.

 Flagstaff (vs. “Flagpole”).
-I differentiate between the two.
-A flagstaff is what color guards carry and are used for indoor display and a flagpole is a permanent structure outside with a single or double halyard.
-All color guard flagstaffs must be the same height and use the same finial.
+This has to do with pole arms from ancient armies.
+A staff measures up to 10′ in length.
+A pole is anything longer.
+A flagstaff is what color guards carry and used for indoor display.
+A flagpole is a permanent structure outside with a single or double halyard.
+All color guard flagstaffs must be the same length and use the same finial.

 Note: The American flag should not be higher than the other flag(s) in the formation.
-The only exception to this is when the color bearers are so different in height that the colors harness cups/sockets are as close as possible in height, but the American flag is never lower.
+The only exception to this is when the color bearers are so different in height (and/or waist level) that the colors harness sockets* are at different levels but as close as possible to the same level.
+The American flag is never lower.

 Staff height goes according to the size of the flag:

-- Army JROTC female color guards are most often authorized to use aluminum staffs for the color guard competition.
+- Army JROTC all-female color guards are most often authorized to use aluminum staffs for a color guard competition.
 It depends on the Standard Operating Procedure for the competition.
-Other than this, no one is authorized to use any other kind of staff other than what is stated above.
+Other than this, no one is authorized to use a metal staff.

 Possible reasoning for not having fringe on the American flag